lu1w/ShadowPac/README.md

 The project stimulates the game PacMan.

 This is a project for The University of Melbourne SWEN20003 Sem 1, 2023.
-The project is built based on Bagel class (can be found at https://github.com/eleanor-em/bagel).
+The project uses the Bagel library (can be found at https://github.com/eleanor-em/bagel) to interact with the user and screen display.

 Copyright of the Bagel class is as follow: